chanyoonzhu/leetcode-python/index.md

 If using bfs, usually uses a FIFO queue to store nodes to be visited.
 - Problems:
     - pre-order: 297-Serialize and Deserialize Binary Tree; 449.
 Serialize and Deserialize BST; 951-Flip Equivalent Binary Trees; 1008-Construct Binary Search Tree from Preorder Traversal; 1110-Delete Nodes And Return Forest;
-    - in-order traversal: 426-Convert Binary Search Tree to Sorted Doubly Linked List
+    - in-order traversal: 366-Find Leaves of Binary Tree; 426-Convert Binary Search Tree to Sorted Doubly Linked List
     - post-order traversal: 543-Diameter of Binary Tree
     - traversal combinations: 105-Construct Binary Tree from Preorder and Inorder Traversal; 106-Construct Binary Tree from Inorder and Postorder Traversal; 889-Construct Binary Tree from Preorder and Postorder Traversal
     - BST(Binary Search Tree) Problems: 450-Delete Node in a BST; 1008-Construct Binary Search Tree from Preorder Traversal